SimonSchirber/UWBWebsite/docs/report.md

 # Updated Postion approach

-After discovering the noise that was present on the accelerometers, the next decision that was made was to try and filter the accelerometer noise.
-A bandpass filter was added to the accelerometer with the high pass frequency meant to filter out the drift/consistant error that were read in the error from the transformations and the drift of the sensors and low pass meant to filter out the noise in the accelerometers.
+After discovering the significant noise that was present on the accelerometers, the next approach was to try and filter the accelerometer noise.
+A bandpass filter was added to the accelerometer to filter the data of interest.
+Thr high pass frequency was meant to filter out the drift and errors that were caused by inaccuracies from the transformations/orintation estimations and the low pass filter meant to filter out the noise in the accelerometers.
 The first step was to see if we could get indications of the direction that the controller was moving in a point in time, assuming that the object was at zero velocity.
 We were able to get gerneral direction indiciations based on seeing accelerometer turning iniitially positive in one direction and the negative shortly after when the object deaccelerated.
 Anytime that this data was integrated however, the data would inconsistantly accumulate velocity values to the point where often times the velocity would indicate that object was moving quickly in the reverse direction.
-Additionally, when the controller was tested not moving parrallel to one of the accelerometer axis and transmations were applied to get direction, the error that was accumulated due to incorrect angle transformations with gravitational acceleration was so significant that it rendered any non parrallel axis movement useless for giving information about directional movements.
-It was decided that the nature of the accelerometer and its inaccuracies paired with tthe sensor inaccuracies in orientation estimation made it not ccapable of being used for for position estimation.
+Additionally, when the controller was tested not moving parrallel to one of the accelerometer axis, the transformations that were applied to get direction had significant error that was accumulated.
+This was due to incorrect angle transformations and since gravitational acceleration was so significant it showed up in all directions and it rendered any non parrallel axis movement useless for giving information about directional movements.
+It was then decided that the nature of the accelerometer and its inaccuracies paired with the IMU sensor inaccuracies in orientation estimation made it not ccapable of being used for for position estimation.

-The next steps to achieve accurate position estimation without using IMU data was moving from one UWB anchor to two.
+The next direction taken to achieve accurate position estimation without using IMU data was moving from one UWB anchor to two.
 Though two tags are not normally enough to calculate position in 3d space, two tricks were applied to estimate position.

 ### Trick One

-After holding the controller that was designed, one observation that was made was that most of the time twhen the controller was being used, it would be held at the samer height or close to it based on the user.
-If we make the assumption that the user will be using the controller at a similar Z plane height, this siginificantly reduces the possible of where the user could be located.
-Using some geometry we can see that the intersection of a plane (z plane height) and a sphere reduces potential location of a user from a sphere to a circle.
+After using the controller in a experiment setting, one observation was that most of the time when the controller was being used, it would be held at the same or similar heights by the user with the height being based on the user.
+If we make the assumption that the user will be using the controller at similar Z plane heights, this siginificantly reduces the possibity of where the user could be located.
+Using some geometry techniques we can see that the intersection of a plane (z plane height) and a sphere reduces potential location of a user from a sphere to a circle.

 <p align='center'>
   <figure>
     <img width="400" src="./media/trick1.png" alt="IMU drift">
-    <figcaption align='center'>Trick 1: Assme fixed height (Interection of plane and a sphere)</figcaption>
+    <figcaption align='center'>Trick 1: Assme user fixed height (Interection of plane and a sphere)</figcaption>
   </figure>
 </p>

 ### Trick Two
-The next idea was to reduce the possible locations of the intersection of two circles from the two anchors and plane assumption we made.
-One initial idea was if we know the initial location, you can make assumtions about which of the two possible solutions in the intersects that the user could be based on as the user is moving taking the closer solution assuming the user cannot just jump around between readings.
-Though this may work, if the two intersections are close and the controller gets off then the estimation would become very off.
-The final idea was to strategically plave the anchors.
-If we are assume we are in a rectangular room and place on tag in the corner and another along on of the neighboring walls, we cut off the solutions of the circle intersects of the room down to one possible loation due to the 3/4 removal of the circle for the ancor placed in the corner and the 1/2 removal of the circle for the anchor placed along the wall.
+The next idea was to reduce the possible locations of the intersection of two circles from after applying trick 1.
+One initial idea was if we know the initial location, you can make assumtions about which of the two possible solutions in the circle intersects that the user would be in based on the fact that the user cannot just jump around between readings and so taking the closer solution to the previous solution.
+Though this may work, if the two intersections are close and the controller gets off then the estimations would quickly become bery incorrect.

+The final idea used was to strategically plave the anchors.
+If we are assume we are in a rectangular room and place on tag in the corner and another along on of the neighboring walls, we cut off the solutions of the circle intersects of the room down to one possible loation.
+This id due to fact that 3/4 of the circle is removed by the walls for the ancor placed in the corner and the 1/2 of the circle is removed by the walls for the anchor placed along the wall.
 This geometry reduction allows us to have only one point in the room where the user could be based on two tag readings.

 <p align='center'>
   <figure>